jHoon7/jPardy/README.md

 # jPardy
-Easy way to create a game a Jeopardy for all your education needs!
+Easy way to create a game a Jeopardy for all your educational needs!

+Includes lightweight installer via Tauri 2.0 for portability.